Radopeev/web-2025/README.md

 ### via Docker

-1. Have Docker installed (and Docker Desktop)
+1. Have Docker installed (and have Docker Desktop open)

 2. run `docker-compose up --build` in the project root directory